Contact us whenever you need it!

 How State and Local Rent Control Laws Work

-As of February 2022, 31 states prohibit or preempt local governments from enacting rent control measures.
+Currently, more than 30 states prohibit or preempt local governments from enacting rent control measures.
 Cities and counties pass rent control ordinances administered by local rent control boards.
-Being big cities, New York and San Francisco have robust rent control laws.
-If a landlord wants to send a lease termination letter or a rent increase letter, they may need permission from the rent control board.

 What is a Rent Increase Letter?

-A rent increase letter informs a tenant that their rent is about to rise.
+A rent increase letter informs you, as a tenant, that your rent is about to rise.
 Before raising the rent, there are specific rules and procedures that landlords need to follow, and a landlord may wish to consult with a property manager or real estate attorney.

 The Rental Housing Act of 1985 established rent control in the District of Columbia and is relatively aggressive.
 A landlord must follow several rules when raising the rent on a unit covered by the Act.